 Students who are 24-25 and 26 years old and above possess a high level of engagement on solid waste management practices, while those 19 and below, 20-21, and 22-23 years old have low level of engagement.
 In terms of energy and water consumption practices, students that are 24-25 and 26 years old and above have a very high level of engagement, while the rest only possess a high level of engagement.
-Meanwhile, all groups recorded a high level of engagement in terms of transportation except those who are 24-25, which have very high level of engagement, while in regards to purchase and use of products, all groups have a high level of engagement, except for students that are 22-23 who possess a low level of engagement.
-Lastly, students in all age groups have high level of engagement in terms of their actual participation in environmental-friendly practices.
-It also noticeable that students that are 26 years and above have the highest level of engagement among all groups in terms of solid waste management, energy and water consumption, and actual participation, while those that are 24-25 years old have the highest level of engagement in terms of transportation, and both aforementioned groups in the context of purchase and use of products.
+Meanwhile, all groups recorded a high level of engagement, while in regards to purchase and use of products, all groups have a high level of engagement, except for students that are 22-23 who possess a low level of engagement.
+Lastly, students in all age groups have high level of engagement in terms of students that are 26 years and above have the highest level of engagement among all groups in terms of solid waste management, energy and water consumption, and actual participation, while those that are 24-25 years old have the highest level of engagement in terms of transportation, and both aforementioned groups in the context of purchase and use of products.